CIMAdevelopment/CIMAdb/README.md

 + 0: Error that aint really bad

-+ 1: Command was succesfull
++ 1: Command was succesful